contaware/git-docs-notes/README.md

   git add <filename1> <filename2>
   ```

-- Add files in current directory recursively (.gitignore is honored):
+- Add files in current directory and in all subdirectories (.gitignore is honored):

   ```
   git add .
   ```

+  - Use `-n` to just show what would be added, handy to test `.gitignore`.
-  Attention: avoid `git add *` because .gitignore is not taken into account and files beginning with a dot are not added.
+  - Avoid `git add *` because `.gitignore` is not taken into account and files beginning with a dot are not added.

 - Add all tracked files that have been modified or deleted: